 The MSMS Program Director is the official ombudsperson for the MSMS program.
-If a student feels that they cannot approach the Director with their issue, they may contact the Department of Natural Sciences Chair.
+If a student feels that they cannot approach the Director with their issue, they may contact the Department of Marine Science Chair or Associate Dean.

 Leave of Absence